 January 1994 was a big month in my career.
 I left the agency and joined the staff at the Times Supplements (now TSL Education).
 By August 2008, I had made over 3,500 visits to schools and colleges for the Times Educational Supplement – which must be something of a record!

 In November 1998 after shooting thousands of rolls of colour negative and transparency film and endless hours with various scanners and Macs my first digital camera (Kodak DCS520) arrived and I really enjoyed the transition – becoming something of an advocate for the whole digital process.
 The challenge of shooting every day for the same publications brings it’s own disciplines and my photography became far more ‘focused’.

 After fourteen and a half years, I left TSL in August 2008 and became a freelance photographer once again.
-My time didvides nicely between editorial and commercial photography and the range of types of work that I am doing is both fascinating and rewarding.
-From time to time I do some teaching, both in universities and colleges and with individuals and small groups.
+My time divides nicely between editorial and commercial photography as well as working as a picture editor.
+The range of types of work that I am doing is both fascinating and rewarding and from time to time I do some teaching, both in universities and colleges and with individuals and small groups.

 Since 2000 I have published articles and essays about my work, the digital process and the nature of our industry.
 My writing is now largely confined to my own blog, although I still sit down at the keyboard and write for others when I can.
-I also have the honour of being a Vice Chairman of The British Press Photographers’ Association – an organisation which works hard to promote photography.
+I also have the honour of being a member of the Board of The British Press Photographers’ Association – an organisation which works hard to promote photography.

 It’s an exciting time to be a photographer with new challenges being presented every month and I am on record as saying that I am a very lucky man to be doing what I do.